 Traditionally, Buddhists would be mindful of the following:

-- The Five Hindrances that leads us to stray (sense-desire, anger, sloth-and-torpor, worry and flurry, skeptical doubt).
+- The Five Hindrances that lead us to stray (sense-desire, anger, sloth-and-torpor, worry and flurry, sceptical doubt).

 - The Five Aggregates of Clinging

-- The Six Eternal and Six Internal Sense-Bases
+- The Six External and Six Internal Sense-Bases

 - The Seven Factors Of Enlightenment